 I always have good intentions of having all the uniform sorted, labelled and ironed all ready for the first day back, but in reality, I am usually the one frantically labelling and ironing the night before they are due to return.
 But not this year!

 Stamptastic produce name stamps and stamp pads that let you stamp the child’s name into clothing.
-The particularly amazing part is, as well as labelling school uniform, it can also be stamped onto wood, metal and some plastics too.
+As well as labelling clothing, it can also be stamped onto wood, metal and some plastics too.

 We decided upon a ‘Team Tasker’ stamp, mostly because it makes it easier to pass the girls clothes down, without too much confusion.
-Although with at least 13 years left in education for Ava I am really tempted to buy each child their own stamp.
+Although with at least 13 years left in education for Ava it might be worth buying each child their own stamp.

 Stamping is super easy